The post-holiday syndrome strikes again, time to brew a cup of tea to calm down!

 The post-holiday syndrome strikes again, time to brew a cup of tea to calm down!-1

 With numerous gatherings during the holidays, indulging in excessive eating and drinking is inevitable.
 Consuming too much fatty meat and various high-calorie fried and grilled foods during the holidays can lead to symptoms such as bad breath, constipation, red eyes, mouth ulcers, toothaches, and acne, causing “heatiness.”
 “Heatiness” is actually the result of accumulated toxins in the body.
-Drinking green can effectively help detoxify and clear heat.
+Drinking can effectively help detoxify and clear heat.

 According to legend, when Shennong tasted hundreds of herbs, he “encountered seventy-two poisons in a day and was cured by tea.”
-Tea has powerful detoxifying properties. retains the highest amount of natural substances from fresh leaves, preserving more than 85% of the polyphenols and around 50% of the chlorophyll, with minimal loss of vitamins.
+Tea has powerful detoxifying properties.
+Green tea retains the highest amount of natural substances from fresh leaves, preserving more than 85% of the polyphenols and around 50% of the chlorophyll, with minimal loss of vitamins.
 It is the best among all teas for clearing heat and detoxifying.
 To detoxify and clear heat, drinking green tea is a good choice.

 The post-holiday syndrome strikes again, time to brew a cup of tea to calm down!-2